spectre-project/spectred/README.md

 ## Mining

 The built-in `spectreminer` is a very simple unoptimized multi-core miner.
-Withouit specifying amount of cores it spawns one mining worker as the original Kaspa builtin miner.
+Without specifying amount of cores it spawns one mining worker as the original Kaspa builtin miner.
 You can specify amount of workers based on number of cores with the command line option `--workers`.